• Skip to main content

 Can I use ranch dressing from the bottle?

 I won’t recommend it.
-This recipe is made best with dry seasoning mix.
-Don’t get confused with what you see in photo and video.
-It is dry seasoning mix mixed in 1 tablespoon of buttermilk.
-Mixing in buttermilk is not a necessary step use dry mix directly.
+This recipe is made best with a dry seasoning mix.
+Don’t get confused with what you see in the video.
+It is a dry seasoning mix mixed in 1 tablespoon of buttermilk (because I like it that way).
+Mixing in buttermilk is not a necessary step, use dry seasoning directly.

 Can I make this dish in advance?

-Yes you can make this dish ahead, allow it to cool completely and then store in air tight container or covered tightly (multiple layers) with plastic wrap.
-Refrigerate up to 3 days.
+Yes, you can make this dish ahead, allow it to cool completely, and then store it in air tight container or cover it tightly (multiple layers) with plastic wrap.
+Refrigerate for up to 3 days.

-When ready to serve it, simply it in oven to reheat on low until warmed through.
+When ready to serve it, simply it in the oven to reheat on low until warmed through.

 creamy loaded potatoes on plate